 A home filled with toxin-free home fabrics works differently:

-Consider switching out conventional upholstery with natural fabrics for clean air, such as organic cotton slipcovers, hemp rugs, or linen drapes.
+Consider switching from conventional upholstery to natural fabrics for cleaner air, such as organic cotton slipcovers, hemp rugs, or linen drapes.
 These subtle swaps make daily breathing safer and fresher.

 Can Fabrics Really Clean Up the Air Inside Your Home?